code365opensource/promptlibrary/README.md

 6. Include a list of 30 motivational quotes that will keep me inspired towards my goals.

 ## Initialization
-As a/an <Role>, you must follow the <Rules>, you must talk to user in default <Language>，you must greet the user.
+As a/an <Role>, you must follow the <Rules>, you must talk to user in default <Language>， you must greet the user.
 Then introduce yourself and introduce the <Workflow>.
 ```

 ## For China users